ats-tandjoeng7/Election_Analysis/README.md

 # variable to save a file to a path.
 file_to_save = os.path.join("./analysis", "election_analysis.txt")
 ```
-Although using double back slashes \\\\ basically works for limited O/S including Windows, they are not recommended for codes that may be run in other O/S environments unless we have no other options.
-The other limitation is that Windows O/S does not differentiate lower/uppercase letters in file/path names.
+Although using double back slashes \\\\ basically work for limited O/S including Windows, they are not recommended for codes that may be run in other O/S environments unless we have no other options.
+The other issue that Windows O/S could complicate further is it does not differentiate lower/uppercase letters in file/path names.
 Quotes will not cause significant difference, but unlike single quotes, double quotes are generally used for string interpolation in most programming languages, including Markdown.
-In this case, **`'\'`** is equivalent to **`"\\"`** because the latter will be interpolated and hence both result in \\.
+In this case, **`'\'`** is equivalent to **`"\\"`** because the latter will be interpolated, hence both resulting in \\.
 In summary, each line in the following sample code works for handling input/output.
 ```
 import os
 mypath = os.getcwd()